Online MPA Programs with No GRE Required for Admission

 More on the GRE for Masters Degrees

 For college students that have just completed their bachelor’s degree, this can be discouraging news in terms of moving forward to higher education.
 The last thing that a recent graduate wants to consider is additional testing after the completion of a 4 year bachelor’s program.
 What exactly is this test that is required by most graduate schools for acceptance?
-Our team has researched this examination in order to provide you further information on what the test actually consists of and why some colleges require it for admissions.
+Here is what the test actually consists of and why some colleges require it for admissions.

 Some students spend a large amount of time preparing for this exam, which can cut into important planning time for graduate-level education.
 Similar to the ACT or SAT exams required for undergraduate degree programs, this test is a general measure of an applicant’s abilities, but in the following areas: